BlogsChevron facing rightPlay TimeChevron facing rightHow to Tie Dye with Natural Indigo

 STEP 4: Enjoy!

-Share your creations on social media using !
+Share your creations on social media using #HelloBello!
 We'd LOVE to see them (and share them, too)!

 Thanks to @summercamptiedye for sharing her photos with us!
 Follow her on Instagram for more inspiration or to order custom tie-dye pieces!